Brilliant Uses for Spray Foam That Will Blow Your Mind

 Any crack can be an interstate highway for pests to enter your home.
 Close any possible points of entry by filling cracks with copper mesh, using a screwdriver to push it in and then filling remaining gaps with expanding foam.

 Prevent Mold in Corners

+Mold remediation is a big job, so it’s useful to do what you can to prevent it.
 Due to some framing practices, corners of exterior walls can be particularly susceptible to mold growth, because pockets of uninsulated space may allow cooler air to pool and condense.
-For a quick way to remediate the problem, use the instructions found here.

 Improve Your Sink

 Insulate and soundproof an aluminum sink by spraying the underside with spray foam, paying particular attention to the gap between sinks.
 If you do this while the sink is installed, ensure you are wearing safety equipment and prepare the area beneath the sink for drips.